-Punctuation: Explain that a "full stop".
+Punctuation: Explain a "full stop".
 Stop, take a breath, then start the next sentence.
 Ask the student how many "full stops" were in the story and where are they found.

-Explain a 'comma'.
-Pause, take a breath, and continue reading.
+- Explain a 'comma'.
+Pause, take a breath, and continue reading. - Explain 'speech marks'.
+Speech marks show a person is speaking, so the reader can change speech tone to suit the character in the story.

 At the end of the story read the 'extra words'.
-These words revise the 'New 'R'
+These words reinforce the 'CCVCC, CVCC word blends: 'stock', 'lock', 'dock', 'sock'.